Lemons

 Bay Leaf

-1. It is best to soften the skins of the Lemons so they will pack better and need less lemon juice.
-Do this by soaking in water for 3 days changing the water every day.
+1. If the LEMON lemon rinds are a little thick, it is best to soften them so they will pack better and need less lemon juice.
+Do this by soaking whole lemons in water for 3 days, changing the water every day.

 3. Place 2 T Salt in the bottom of the jar.
 Tightly pack in a layer of lemons and squash them down tight.
 Sprinkle more salt over the layer, and some of the spices (if used).
 Repeat until lemons are all in the jar, then add any remaining salt.